CodeAPretzel/Hack-A-Bit-0x01-Final-Writeup/Triage/Inspector.md

 ## Solution ~
-This challenge had we stumped for a little bit.
+This challenge had me stumped for a little bit.
 My initial thought was to go through the TCP and HTTP streams, which only TCP was correct.
 There were about 500+ packets and I went through each and every one of them until I got the challenge's flag:

 <br>